When to visit the vet?

 Causes

-Hip dysplasia is a complex disease caused by a combination of genetic and environmental factors.
-The disease occurs when the hip joint – consisting of the femoral headThe femoral head is the ball-shaped upper part of the femur that fits into the acetabulum of the pelvis to form the hip joint. and the acetabulum – does not fit together properly, leading to increased stressStress refers to the state of an organism reacting to external stimuli or demands.
+Hip dysplasia is a complex condition caused by a combination of genetic and environmental factors.
+The condition occurs when the hip joint—made up of the femoral headThe femoral head is the ball-shaped upper part of the femur that fits into the acetabulum of the pelvis to form the hip joint. and the hip socket—does not fit together properly, leading to increased stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. and wear.

 Genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. plays a crucial role in the development of HD.
 Certain dog breeds are more susceptible, including large and fast-growing breeds such as German Shepherds, Labrador Retrievers, and Saint Bernards.
 The genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
-In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. can be explained by the inheritance of several genes that influence the structure and development of the hip joints.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. can be explained by the inheritance of multipleMultiple means manifold or repeated and is used to describe conditions or events that occur in multiple instances or at different locations.
+In veterinary medicine, this may indicate multiple lesions, tumors, or other pathological changes. genes that influence the structure and development of the hip joints.

 Symptoms